zowe/docs-site/docs/user-guide/configure-instance-directory.md

 The Zowe instance directory contains a file `instance.env` that stores configuration data.
 The data is read each time Zowe is started.

 The purpose of the instance directory is to hold information in the z/OS File System (zFS) that is created (such as log files) or modified (such as preferences) or configured (such as port numbers) away from the zFS runtime directory for Zowe.
-This allows the runtime directory to be read only and to be replaced when a new Zowe release is installed, with customizations being preserved in the instance directory.
+This allows the runtime directory to be read-only and to be replaced when a new Zowe release is installed, with customizations being preserved in the instance directory.

 If you have an instance directory that is created from a previous release of Zowe 1.8 or later and are installing a newer release of Zowe, then you should run `zowe-configure-instance.sh -c <PATH_TO_INSTANCE_DIR>` pointing to the existing instance directory to have it updated with any new values.
 The release documentation for each new release will specify when this is required, and the file `manifest.json` within each instance directory contains information for which Zowe release it was created from.